Jeromepullen/SQL-Projects/Links for SQL Projects.md

 _________________________________________

-(SQL with Jupyter Notebook project from Datacamp) "TV, Halftime Shows, and the Big Game": https://github.com/Jeromepullen/SQL-Projects/blob/master/(SQL%20with%20Jupyter%20Notebook)%20Tv%2C%20Halftime%20Shows%2C%20and%20the%20Big%20Game.ipynb
+SQL with Jupyter Notebook project from Datacamp:

+"TV, Halftime Shows, and the Big Game": https://github.com/Jeromepullen/SQL-Projects/blob/master/(SQL%20with%20Jupyter%20Notebook)%20Tv%2C%20Halftime%20Shows%2C%20and%20the%20Big%20Game.ipynb

 _________________________________________